cloudflare/cloudflare-docs/content/support/Third-Party Software/Content Management System (CMS)/Speed Up WordPress and Improve Performance.md

 ![Create a page rule to ensure your Wordpress website is correctly loaded over HTTP/2](/support/static/hc-import-screen_shot_2016_09_30_at_15_34_14.png)

 Cloudflare's **WordPress plugin** allows you to push necessary assets to your users using HTTP/2 Server Push, dramatically reducing the amount of roundtrips required to load CSS and JavaScript.
-See our [How do I enable HTTP/2 Server Push in WordPress guide](https://support.cloudflare.com/hc/articles/115002816808) for a tutorial on setting it up.
+Refer to [How do I enable HTTP/2 Server Push in WordPress guide](https://support.cloudflare.com/hc/articles/115002816808) for a tutorial on setting it up.

 ### Minify Assets